I Am the Dance Commander + I Command You to Dance: The Remix Album

-I Am the Dance Commander + I Command You to Dance: The Remix Album is the first remix album by American recording artist Kesha, released on March 18, 2011.
+I Am the Dance Commander + I Command You to Dance: The Remix Album is the first remix album by American singer and songwriter Kesha, released on March 18, 2011.
 Announced on February 23, 2011, the album contains nine remixes, including featured appearances from André 3000 and 3OH!3, and one previously unreleased track, "Fuck Him He's a DJ".
 According to Kesha, the album is intended to be a play on her image; she is commonly perceived as a drunk party girl when in actuality her lifestyle is about having fun no matter the circumstances.

 Background and development

 DJ Switch (pictured) was the producer responsible for the remix of "Animal".

 I Am the Dance Commander + I Command You to Dance: The Remix Album is the first remix album by Kesha, released by RCA Records on March 18, 2011.
 The album's release was announced on February 23, 2011, along with the album's title, track listing, and cover.
 The album's track listing consists of remixed songs and new guest features from Kesha's first album, Animal, and her first extended play (EP), Cannibal.
 In January 2011, Kesha sent her track "Sleazy" to rapper André 3000, in hopes that he would collaborate with her; they later spoke on the phone and André agreed to appear on the track.
 The remix of "Animal" by DJ Switch was released online by Entertainment Weekly on February 24, 2011.

 According to Kesha, the album's release is intended to be an attempt to spin her "party girl" image, which she explained, "People always think I’m a party girl and that sometimes has a negative connotation but really the party for me is not about being fucked up, [...]
 It’s about enjoying life and having fun no matter what the circumstances are.
 I consider myself not a party girl but a dance commander."
 The song "Fuck Him He's a DJ", is the album's only song not derived from her first studio album or extended play; the song was previously unavailable for purchase prior to the remix' release.
 Kesha explained the reason for its inclusion on the album stating, "I love DJs and I love that song, [...]
 When I do it in my live show I play guitar.
 It’s been a fan favorite for a long time but no one could buy it anywhere.
 I thought it was high time to make it available to my fans."